Take The Garden Style Personality Quiz

 How to create the look you want for the gabions

 Stones give a nice natural touch to the gabion walls.
-The rougher the texture of the rocks, the more rugged the look of the wall.
+The rougher the rock texture, the more rugged the wall's appearance.

 • Interlocking, angular stones are great for filling the baskets.
-The rocks have to be around 100mm – 200mm in size to suit the cages, so they do not slip through the holes.
+The rocks have to be around 100 –200mm in size to fit the cages, so they do not slip through the holes.

-• If you prefer a sleeker look, you can use slates and install them neatly in horizontal layers.
+• If you prefer a sleeker look, you can use slate and install it neatly in horizontal layers.

-• You can use reclaimed concrete paving stones to fill baskets if you want a more contemporary look.
+• You can use reclaimed concrete paving stones to fill baskets for a more contemporary look.

-• For the rustic twist, the reclaimed bricks might add an exciting touch.
+• For a rustic twist, reclaimed bricks can add an exciting touch.

 How to choose the fill materials for the gabions

-I suggest selecting materials and colors that compliment your house and other hardscaping materials used in your yard.
+I suggest selecting materials and colors that complement your house and the other hardscaping in your yard.
 That makes your home stand out beautifully, and the gabion wall blends the surroundings harmoniously.

 I can't wait for you to start building your low retaining wall using gabions.
 Share your photos on Instagram and tag me so I can cheer you up, friend!